 PROCESS STANDARD APPENDIX

 Requirement for Calculations A

 Requirements for Facility Inspection В

 Requirements for Docking and Lifting Cradles С

 Not Used D

-Conference and Inspection Checklists Е
+Conference and Inspection Checklists E

 - 1.3 Acronyms and term definitions.
-Below are definitions of various acronyms and terms that are used in this standard or may be encountered in work item specifications. - Drydock: When used generically in this specification, this term refers to all means of removing a vessel from the water, including Graving Docks, Floating Drydocks, Marine Railways, Vertical Shiplifts (e.g. SyncroliftTM) and crane (e.g. Travel LiftTM). - GM: Transverse Metacentric height (stability index). - Haul out: A haul out is defined as lifting or hoisting of a vessel, where arrival condition is either afloat or in a cradle on a trailer, using a heavy lift rigging configuration with a crane, derrick, or gantry type crane (e.g. Travel Lift). - Facility: Refers to a specific dry dock operated by Contractor with unique identity (designator, model number, etc.) - Fleet/Fleeting: The action of refloating and shifting of a vessel to an alternate docking position to facilitate 100% preservation of the vessel's underwater body, or other necessary work. - KG: Vertical Center of Gravity (VCG) above the baseline (keel). - KM: Transverse Metacentric height above the baseline (keel). - LOA: Length over all. - Soft cap: Forms the top of the keel or side/bilge block, usually; has lower permissible compressive stress and proportional limit than other materials used in block construction.
+Below are definitions of various acronyms and terms that are used in this standard or may be encountered in work item specifications. - DRY DOCK: When used generically in this specification, this term refers to all means of removing a vessel from the water, including Graving Docks, Floating Dry Docks, Marine Railways, Vertical Shiplifts (e.g. SyncroliftTM) and crane (e.g. Travel LiftTM). - COR: Contracting Officer's Representative - GM: Transverse Metacentric height (stability index). - Haul out: A haul out is defined as lifting or hoisting of a vessel, where arrival condition is either afloat or in a cradle on a trailer, using a heavy lift rigging configuration with a crane, derrick, or gantry type crane (e.g. Travel Lift). - Facility: Refers to a specific dry dock operated by Contractor with unique identity (designator, model number, etc.) - Fleet/Fleeting: The action of refloating and shifting of a vessel to an alternate docking position to facilitate 100% preservation of the vessel's underwater body, or other necessary work. - KG: Height of Vertical Center of Gravity (VCG) above the baseline and/or keel. - KM: Height of Transverse Metacenter. - KO: Contracting Officer - LOA: Length over all. - Soft cap: Forms the top of the keel or side/bilge block, usually; has lower permissible compressive stress and proportional limit than other materials used in block construction.